Ragashree1/Dictionary-Search/README.md

 # React Dictionary App

 This is a simple dictionary app built with React.
-It allows users to search for word definitions, synonyms, antonyms, and translations in multiple languages.
+It allows users to search for word definitions, and preview searches.

 ## Features